 Six items are on a Seder plate:

-Haroset, reminds Godís people of the mortar that
+Haroset (or Charoset), reminds us of the mortar that

-was used to hold the bricks together that the Israelite slaves used to
+was used to hold bricks together, which the Israelite slaves used to

 build with in Egypt.